H5RV/bitcoin-educational-content/tutorials/contribution/contribution-proofreading-guidelines/en.md

 ![github](assets/cover.webp)

-Welcome to this tutorial about the guidelines to follow when proofreading content on Plan ₿ Network.
+Welcome to this tutorial about the **guidelines to follow when proofreading content on Plan ₿ Network**.
 We are glad you share our mission to translate Bitcoin materials in as many languages as possible, in order to help people gain awareness about how it works and how it can be used in their daily lives.

 First of all, contributing to Plan ₿ Network [public repository](https://github.com/PlanB-Network/bitcoin-educational-content) gives you the chance to write tutorials, proofread the existing content, or even propose the addition of a new language to the platform.
 To know more, join our [Telegram Group](https://t.me/PlanBNetwork_ContentBuilder) first, and write a brief presentation about you and the languages you can speak.

 The present tutorial is dedicated to contributors who want to proofread content.
-Most of them don't know much about [Github](https://planb.network/en/tutorials/contribution/others/create-github-account-a75fc39d-f0d0-44dc-9cd5-cd94aee0c07c) or the [Markdown language](https://www.markdownguide.org/basic-syntax/) we use inside the repository, so it's important to share some insights on the things they need to pay attention to, when executing this task.
+Most of them don't know much about [Github](https://planb.network/en/tutorials/contribution/others/create-github-account-a75fc39d-f0d0-44dc-9cd5-cd94aee0c07c) or the [Markdown language](https://www.markdownguide.org/basic-syntax/) we use inside the repository, so it's important to share some insights on the key factors involved in this task.

 Here below, I gathered the most common issues that proofreaders encounter.
 Feel free to suggest more, as it can help others improve.